 The techniques used to obtain unauthorized, improper or illegal access, disable or degrade service, or sabotage systems change frequently, may be difficult to detect quickly, and often are not recognized until launched against a target.
 Certain efforts may be state-sponsored and supported by significant financial and technological resources and may therefore be even more difficult to detect.
 As a result, we may be unable to anticipate these techniques or to implement adequate preventative measures.
 Unauthorized parties also may attempt to gain access to our systems or facilities through various means, including hacking into our systems or facilities, fraud, trickery or other means of deceiving our employees, contractors and temporary staff.
 A party that is able to circumvent our security measures could misappropriate our, our customers' or our employees' personal or proprietary information, cause interruption in our operations and damage our computers and systems or those of our customers.
 In addition, our customers have been and likely will continue to be targeted by parties using fraudulent "spoof" and "phishing" emails to misappropriate user names, passwords, payment card numbers, GPS data or other personal information or to introduce viruses or other malware, including through "trojan horse" programs, to our users' phones and vehicles.
 Also, our information technology and infrastructure may be vulnerable to cyberattacks or security incidents, and third parties may be able to access our customers' personal or proprietary information and payment card data that are stored on or accessible through our systems.
 Any security or privacy breach at a company providing services to us or our OEM customers, or integrated with our products and services, could have similar effects.
 We may also need to expend significant additional resources to protect against security or privacy breaches or to redress problems caused by breaches.
 These issues are likely to become more difficult and costly as we expand the number of markets where we operate.
 Additionally, our insurance policies carry low coverage limits, which may not be adequate to reimburse us for losses caused by security breaches, and we may not be able to collect fully, if at all, under these insurance policies.

 Changes in government regulation of the wireless communications, the automobile and mobile advertising industries may adversely affect our business.

-It is possible that a number of laws and regulations may be adopted in the United States and elsewhere that could restrict the wireless communications industry, further regulate the automobile industry or impair the mobile advertising industry, including laws and regulations regarding lawful interception of personal data, hands free use of mobile phones or navigation services within vehicles or the control of such use, privacy, taxation, content suitability, copyright and antitrust.
+It is possible that a number of laws and regulations may be adopted in the United States and elsewhere that could restrict the wireless communications industry, further regulate the automobile industry or impair the mobile advertising industry, including laws and regulations regarding lawful interception of personal data, hands free use of mobile phones or navigation services within autos, autonomous driving or the control of such use, privacy, taxation, content suitability, copyright and antitrust.
 Furthermore, the growth and development of electronic storage of personal information may prompt calls for more stringent consumer protection laws that may impose additional burdens on companies such as ours that store personal information.
 We anticipate that regulation of the industries in which our products and services are used will increase and that we will be required to devote legal and other resources to address this regulation.
+In addition, governments have recently begun to consider and adopt laws regarding vehicles using advanced driver assistance systems, or ADAS, and semi-autonomous driving capabilities and those laws may curtail or preclude using the services our products provide.
 Changes in current laws or regulations or the imposition of new laws and regulations in the United States or elsewhere regarding the wireless communications or automobile industries may make operation more costly, and may materially reduce our ability to increase or maintain sales of our products and services.